git-learning-game/oh-my-git/README.md

 **Oh My Git!** is an open-source game about learning Git!

-The current form is an early prototype, and will change significantly until the end of February 2021.

 ## Play the game!

 You can download binaries for Linux, macOS, and Windows [from itch.io](https://blinry.itch.io/oh-my-git)!